Regular & Disability Benefits

 To find out whether any of your benefits may be taxable, compare the base amount for your filing status with the total of:

 - All of your other income, including tax-exempt interest.

-The base amount for your filing status is shown next:
+The base amount for your filing status is:

 - $25,000 if you are married filing separately and lived apart from your spouse for the entire year,

-- $-0- if you are married filing separately and live with your spouse at any time during the tax year.
+- $0 if you are married filing separately and lived with your spouse at any time during the tax year.

-If you are married and file a joint return, you and your spouse must combine your incomes and social security benefits when figuring the taxable portion of your benefits.
-Even if your spouse did not receive any benefits, you must add your spouse's income to yours when figuring if any of your benefits are taxable, if you file a joint return.
+If you are married and file a joint return, you and your spouse must combine your incomes and Social Security benefits when figuring the taxable portion of your benefits.
+Even if your spouse did not receive any benefits, you must add your spouse's income to yours when figuring on a joint return if any of your benefits are taxable.

-The taxable amount of the benefits can be figured on a worksheet in the Instructions for Form 1040 or Instructions for Form 1040A, or in Publication 915, Social Security and Equivalent Railroad Retirement Benefits.
+You can figure the taxable amount of the benefits on a worksheet in the Instructions for Form 1040 or Instructions for Form 1040A, or in Publication 915, Social Security and Equivalent Railroad Retirement Benefits.

 Category: Social Security Income